Jobs and Talent — 8 min

 In a global world, your remote employees are only an email, Slack message, or video call away.

-Technological advances make it simple to replicate the parts of the office that facilitate collaboration while eliminating the parts that do not.
+Technological advances make it simple to replicate the parts of the office that facilitate collaboration while eliminating the parts that don’t.
 For example, instead of long email chains, public documentation tools allow workers to keep projects and notes available for all to see.

 The biggest hurdle in using these technologies is simply practice.
-The more your team uses these tools with a remote-first mindset, the more efficiently your team will be able to work asynchronously, providing another boost to productivity.
+The more your team uses these tools with a remote-first mindset, the more efficiently your team will be able to work asynchronously and provide another boost to productivity.

 Expanding your employment strategy to hire globally allows you to hire and retain the best talent, regardless of where they live.